rackerlabs/rackspace-how-to/content/rackspace-email/managing-domain-reputation.md

 ### Person-to-person corporate mail is special

+For person-to-person corporate mail, consider the following best practices:

 - Reserve your primary domain for only person-to-person email (your employees).

 - Don’t use vanity addresses on your primary domain for automated systems, such as support@mydomain.com for your ticketing system.

 - Configure an umbrella DMARC policy on the root domain, and create subdomain-specific DMARC policies based on the specific requirements and class of mail it represents.

-   - For example, you might use p=quarantine on your primary domain (person-to-person email), but p=reject on your outbound-only transactional email (support tickets).
+   - For example, you might use `p=quarantine` on your primary domain (person-to-person email), but `p=reject` on your outbound-only transactional email (support tickets).
-   - This also ensures that the root domain catches all DMARC reporting that might be missed or misconfigured at the subdomain level, as well as catching any unauthorized subdomains attempting to spoof your brand.
+   - Taking this step also ensures that the root domain catches all DMARC reporting that might be missed or misconfigured at the subdomain level, as well as catching any unauthorized subdomains attempting to spoof your brand.